venkatareddy-n/k8s-resources/k8s-resources-notes.md

 kubectl apply -f 04-labels.yaml --> to create pod

+to check full information of the pod

+kubectl describe pod <pod_name>
 kubectl describe pod labels --> to check pod information in docker we use inspect
 ---------------------------------------------------------------------------------